Should You Ban Sugar From Your Diet?

 Should you eat less sugar?
 If you feel you’re eating too much, sure.
 Just don’t get caught up in the sugar-is-poison idea.

 When I make cookies, muffins, and bars at home, I always reduce the amount of sugar the recipe calls for because most recipes call for too much.
 For instance, the standard chocolate chip cookie recipe calls for 1.5 cups of sugar (3/4 white, 3/4 brown sugar).
 Cookies don’t need that much sugar to taste good.
 I reduce it to 3/4 cup of sugar and the cookies turn out just fine.

 I also don’t consume regular soda pop, mainly because I don’t like it and I also worry about it causing cancer (that caramel coloring story is stuck in my brain).
 I love candy, however, and enjoy my favorite candy any chance I get.

 Life is short – enjoy your favorite sweets whenever you get the hankering and just reeee-lax.
 Sweets won’t kill you and giving yourself permission to eat them may actually be better for you than trying to NOT eat them.

 Ready to get off the dieting roller coaster?

-Sign up for my 12-week Virtual Intuitive Eating Program and (seriously) change your life forever.
+Sign up for my Deep Dive Intuitive Eating program and (seriously) change your life forever.